xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If contents is FALSE, Microsoft Excel clears the check box (and
     > removes protection if the correct password is supplied).

->
+> &nbsp;

-Windows    is provided for compatibility with Microsoft Excel version 4.0.
+Windows&nbsp;&nbsp;&nbsp;&nbsp;is provided for compatibility with Microsoft Excel version 4.0.
 To protect the window placement and structure of workbooks in Microsoft Excel version 5.0 or later, see WORKBOOK.PROTECT.

   - > If windows is TRUE, Microsoft Excel prevents a workbook's windows
     > from being moved or sized.